Let’s be honest – it’s not JUST a surfboard. Everyone has a special connection to their boards, whether they admit it or not.

 - Two pads in a package

 - Fits Thule AeroBlade, Rapid Aero, and Xsporter

 Thule SUP Taxi

-If you want one of the best surfboard racks on existing cross-bars, check out our Thule SUP Taxi StandAlone-Review.
-The SUP Taxi can be locked and fitted on most cross-bars and is probably THE most advanced surfboard rack you could ever ask for your car!
+If you want one of the best surfboard racks on existing cross-bars, check out our Thule SUP Taxi Review.
+The SUP Taxi can be locked and fitted on most cross-bars and is probably THE most advanced surfboard rack you could ever ask for in your car.
 No worries when you have a shortboard, the SUP Taxi width can be adjusted!

 Why ride your bicycle to the beach with a surfboard on the side racks?

 - Unlike walking to the beach with a board bag, you are sitting down on a saddle and enjoying a faster way of commuting

 - Unlike driving your car to the beach, you are saving money on fuel, AND you don’t have to worry about anyone pinching your car keys while you are away on the sea